davidcosc/davidos/README.md

 When it comes to hardware, we will concern ourselves with:
 - the x86 CPU
-- random access memory (RAM).
+- main memory aka. random access memory (RAM).
-- a video graphics array (VGA) compatible screen
+- a video graphics array (VGA) compatible video display
-- the 8259 programmable interrupt controller (PIC)
+- an 8259 compatible programmable interrupt controller (PIC)
 - a cylinder head sector addressable (CHS) disk drive